SnehaSoni2102/Movie_WatchList/README.md

 redirect to browser page

 Sign In form - Register user can directly enter there email and password and by clicking sign in button redirected to search page
+##
+Sign Up form - New user can register Themselves by enter name ,email and password and by clicking sign up button redirected to search page

 ### Search( after authentication)